Air India Express Flight 1344: Victims

 A total of 184 passengers, four cabin crew and two cockpit crew were on board, all Indian.
-Seventeen people died on-spot from the crash, including both pilots.
-Later the death toll rose to twenty-one people on 24 August. and more than 100 people were injured.
+Seventeen people died at the scene of the accident, including both pilots, with four more later dying of their injuries. and more than 100 people were injured.
 The chief minister of Maharashtra, Uddhav Thackeray, announced a state funeral for late Wing commander Captain Deepak Vasant Sathe in Mumbai.

 Compensation

 The Government of India and Kerala each announced an interim compensation of ₹10 lakh for the families of the deceased above the age of 12 years, ₹5 lakh for below the age of 12 years, ₹2 lakh for seriously injured, and ₹50 thousand for those who sustained minor injuries.
 It was also announced that the medical expenses of the injured would be borne by the state government.

 Air India Express completed the disbursement of interim compensation to all passengers and next of kin of the deceased passengers soon after the accident.

 Interim compensation of ₹10 lakh was paid to the next of kin of 15 deceased passengers who were above the age of 12, ₹5 lakh to the next of kin of 4 deceased passengers who were below the age of 12, ₹2 lakh each to 92 passengers and 2 crew members who were critically injured, and ₹50 thousand each to 73 passengers who suffered minor injuries.